 When the campus opened up I went to the Mall, where there were armored personnel carriers on the streets.
 From the Washington Monument I could see Secret Service agents on the roof of the White House.
 However, I didn’t have a sense that I was witnessing history.
 It was just all so sad.

-Haven’t had enough?
-Check out Robert Brancatelli.
+For Pentagon photo, see Les-Crises.fr; for North Tower, Scienceof911.
 Note to self: Why would you waste thoughts on someone who refuses to acknowledge your existence?
 Leave “wishin and hopin” to Dusty Springfield (Letters from Culver City).
+Want more?
+Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.